Fast End-to-End Trainable Guided Filter: Experiments: Image Processing Tasks

-Our method achieves the state-of-the-art performance on style transfer, non-local dehazing and image retouching, while obtaining comparable results on $L_0$ smoothing and multi-scale detail manipulation.
-Our method improves over DBL across all the five tasks under all three metrics.
-For the style transfer task, DGF achieves 25.15 dB in PSNR, which improves over CAN by 3.84 dB and DBL by 1.83 dB.
+The performance of each method is evaluated on the test set of MIT-Adobe FiveK dataset with input/target images resized to 1024\textbf{s}.
+MSE, PSNR, and SSIM serve as the evaluation metrics.

-However, our method and DBL are not performing as well as CAN on the tasks of $L_0$ smoothing and multi-scale detail manipulation.
-We attribute this to the nature of the methods following coarse-to-fine fashion, which could not perform well when the action of the operator at high-resolution cannot be recovered from the low-resolution output.
-This is one limitation of our method, and we would like to improve it in the future work.
+As shown in Table~\ref{table:mse_psnr_ssim}, our method achieves the state-of-the-art performance in style transfer, non-local dehazing, and image retouching; while obtaining comparable results in $L_0$ smoothing and multi-scale detail manipulation.
+Concretely, $\text{DGF}^\text{c}$ achieves 26.17 dB in PSNR for style transfer, which improves over CAN and DBL by 4.86 dB and 2.85 dB respectively.
+Compared to DBL, our method outperforms it across all the five tasks in all three metrics by a large margin.